tnichols217/notes/CSDS 233 - Intro to Data Structures/Projects/3/Written.md

 Is it possible to create an iterator on a custom object that does not implement the Iterable interface?
 Briefly explain why

 > [!answer]
-> This is an extremely unspecific question, but these are the conditions needed to create an iterator in java:
+> Yes, it is possible
 >
->
+> If the class has

 ## b